 Give yourself one to two weeks to enjoy the engagement before diving into logistics.
 However, if you have a specific date or venue in mind, it is worth making preliminary inquiries within the first week, especially for popular churches and venues that book up months or even a year in advance.
 The sweet spot is to begin active planning within two to three weeks of the proposal.

-What is the ideal planning timeline for a Filipino wedding?
+What is the ideal planning timeline for an Australian wedding?

-Eight to twelve months is the most comfortable timeline for a full-scale Filipino wedding.
-This allows enough time to secure top-choice vendors, complete all church requirements (including the Catholic pre-marriage seminar or Pre-Cana), and manage the many family coordination tasks unique to Filipino celebrations.
+Eight to twelve months is the most comfortable timeline for a full-scale Australian wedding.
+This allows enough time to secure top-choice vendors, complete all church requirements (including the Catholic pre-marriage seminar or pre-marriage course), and manage the many family coordination tasks unique to Australian celebrations.
 Shorter timelines of four to six months are possible but require more intensive planning and may limit your vendor options.

 Should we use digital RSVPs or traditional printed ones?